daostack/vanille/README.md

 ## DaoStack-Arc-Js

-Alchemy uses a library of reusable and configurable Ethereum smart contracts called "DaoStack-Arc-Js".
+Vanille uses a library of reusable and configurable Ethereum smart contracts called "DaoStack-Arc-Js".
 You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/arc-js).

 ## See It Live

 You can browse to the latest release at [http://daostack.azurewebsites.net](http://daostack.azurewebsites.net).
-This deployment of Alchemy assumes you are either running a Kovan chain locally (listening on localhost:8485), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.
+This deployment of Vanille assumes you are either running a Kovan chain locally (listening on localhost:8485), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.

 ## Getting Started